Some Bad Days I Once Had

 In another study, young children given music lessons improved their IQ scores markedly over contemporaries given drama or computer lessons.
 The same could be true for adults.

-St. Paul left his mark for posterity through his writing skills by penning the epistles in the Bible that have guided millions of Christians on how to live godly.
+St. Paul left his mark for posterity through his writing skills by penning the epistles in the Bible that have guided millions of Christians on how to live godly lives.
 Personally, I love and adore those epistles of Paul.

 Thomas Edison, who had little formal schooling, left his mark for posterity by following his passion for tinkering with things.
 That passion led him to invent many things such as the light bulb and the movie camera.
 If you didn't know, Thomas Edison is still recognized as America's greatest inventor.